 • a person needs to understand something in detail;

-• subdue strong emotions and overcome psychological trauma;
+• pacify strong emotions and overcome psychological trauma;

 • a person tries to remember something for a long time;